ssslab-hgu/ssslab-hgu.github.io/MinimalMistake-설치방법.md

 2. Use default options for installation.
 Keep clicking `Next`

-3. Select (1) MSYS2 Base and (3) MSYS2 and MINGW installation:  Type  1,3  as instructed
+3. Select (1) MSYS2 Base and (3) MSYS2 and MINGW installation:  Type  1,3  as instructed.

-![image](https://user-images.githubusercontent.com/38373000/167570682-f7648fbd-0b19-4f82-a9d9-2fda064df8c2.png)

-3. Run the `ridk install` step on the last stage of the installation wizard.
 This is needed for installing gems with native extensions.
 You can find additional information regarding this in the [RubyInstaller Documentation](https://github.com/oneclick/rubyinstaller2#using-the-installer-on-a-target-system)

+![image](https://user-images.githubusercontent.com/38373000/167570682-f7648fbd-0b19-4f82-a9d9-2fda064df8c2.png)

-4. Open a new commandprompt(adminstration mode) or Powershell window from the start menu.
+4. Open a new commandprompt(adminstration mode) from the start menu.
 The `PATH` environment variable becomes effective.